syedddanishalinaqvi/syedddanishalinaqvi/README.md

 - 👋 Hi, I’m @syedddanishalinaqvi
 - 👀 I’m currently in College
 - 🌱 I’m currently learning Coding
-- 💞️ I’m looking to collaborate on some good projects with c++ coding
+- 💞️ I’m looking to collaborate on some good projects with React.js, Node.js, Express, Mongodb, HTML,CSS
 - 📫 How to reach me - just messege me.

 <!---